Larry-Cui/notebook/docs/immigration/epe/EPE Practice B.md

 - [ ] March 17, 2029
 - [ ] Bernadette can make an H&C application at any time.
 - [ ] May 11, 2025
-> A designated foreign national who has made a refugee claim at the RPD cannot make an H&C application until **five years** after the date of the designation, or five years after the decision on the designated foreign national's refugee claim, appeal of a rejected refugee claim, or application for PRRA.
+> A **designated foreign national** who has made a refugee claim at the RPD cannot make an H&C application until ==**five years**== after the date of the designation, or five years after the decision on the designated foreign national's refugee claim, appeal of a rejected refugee claim, or application for PRRA.
 Reference: IRCC Guide 5291.

 <i class="fa-solid fa-2 number"></i>